Mornington, County Meath: Public transport

 Bus Éireann route D1 and D2 provide several daily services between Laytown and Drogheda via Bettystown and Mornington.
 Matthews Coaches provide commuter routes to Dublin which serve Donacarney Cross and Laytown, Bettystown and Julianstown.

 Mornington is served by rail by both Drogheda train station and Laytown train station.

 Religion

 There is one church in Mornington, it is Roman Catholic, and was dedicated 27 August 1989 as the Star of the Sea (Irish: Réalt ná Mara) with work completed in 1991.
-Since the establishment of the Laytown-Mornington parish in 1986 the curate in Mornington has acted in a supportive capacity to the parish priest in Laytown.
+Since the establishment of the Laytown–Mornington parish in 1986 the curate in Mornington has acted in a supportive capacity to the parish priest in Laytown.

-The present church is designed by Drogheda-based Turlough McKevitt Architects and built by MJ Duffy & Sons Ltd. in the late-1980s.
-It replaced the old 'Star of the Sea' church in the centre of the original village.
+The present church is designed by Drogheda-based Turlough McKevitt Architects and built by M. J. Duffy & Sons Ltd. It replaced a previous 'Star of the Sea' church, built 1841, in the centre of the original village close to the river.